 Some states have acted to include protections for physicians, but they must be aware of both federal and state laws and the potential implications.
 A clearer understanding of the laws governing this issue is needed.

 It is also illegal for parents to carry medical cannabis across state lines or have products shipped to them.
 Companies will often label CBD projects as hemp extract to skirt laws.
 However, if the product has CBD in it, then it is a Schedule I substance and it is illegal to ship it across state lines.

 Should a person with epilepsy pursue medical cannabis if all other medications do not work?

 When conventional treatments do not work, as is the case for roughly 30% of people with epilepsy, it is not unreasonable to consider cannabis.
 This is why some states have approved it for “compassionate access.”
 However, this should only be considered after a thorough evaluation at a specialized epilepsy center and once conventional treatments (pharmacologic and nonpharmacologic) have been reasonably tried.

 The Epilepsy Foundation urges anyone exploring any treatment for their epilepsy, as permitted under their state law, to work with their treating physician to make the best decisions for their own care.

-What is the position of the Epilepsy Foundation on cannabis?
+What is the position of the Epilepsy Foundation on cannabis3?

-Learn more about the Epilepsy Foundation's advocacy efforts on medical marijuana (cannabis) and compassionate access in the federal and state governments, including a statement from President and CEO Phil Gattone & Board Chair Warren Lammert and commentary from Dr. Orrin Devinsky.
+Learn more about the Epilepsy Foundation's state and federal advocacy efforts on removing barriers to cannabis research and supporting access to medical cannabis (marijuana) in consultation with the treating physician.
+Also find a statement on the Foundation's position from President and CEO Phil Gattone and former Board Chair Warren Lammert with commentary from Dr. Orrin Devinsky.